Smallpox and mpox vaccines: Canadian Immunization Guide

 Serologic testing

-Administration Practices
+Administration practices

-Dose, route of administration and schedule
+Dose and route of administration

 Other methods of administration, such as multiple pressure method are possible in case bifurcated needles are not readily available.
 Refer to the product label for detailed instructions.

-When vaccinia virus is inoculated into the epidermis the virus induces an immune reaction that is termed "a take".
+When vaccinia virus is inoculated into the epidermis, the virus induces an immune reaction that is termed "a take".
 There is often no visible reaction for the first few days.
 On day 3 to 4 a papule appears and progresses to a vesicle with surrounding erythema.
 Typically, one week or so after vaccination, the centre of the vesicle umbilicates and pustulates.
 After about 2 weeks, the pustule crusts and a dark brown or black scab forms.
 After 3 weeks, the scab detaches leaving a scar.
 The vaccination site should be inspected 6 to 8 days after vaccination to ensure that a take has occurred.
 If there is no evidence of papules or vesicles and erythema, the person should be vaccinated again.

-Optimal infection-control practices and appropriate vaccination site care should be used.
-Gloves should be worn by the vaccine provider when administering smallpox vaccine due to the increased risk of autoinoculation from the use of a bifurcated needle.
+Routine infection-control practices and appropriate vaccination site care should be used.
+Gloves should be worn by the vaccine provider when administering Sma vaccine due to the increased risk of autoinoculation from the use of a bifurcated needle.
 Each vaccinee and anyone caring for the vaccination site should wash their hands thoroughly after touching the site or handling bandages used to cover the site.
 Contaminated bandages and scabs should be placed in sealed plastic bags before disposal in the garbage.
 The vaccinee should avoid rubbing or scratching the site.

 A sterile piece of porous bandage (e.g., gauze) should be used to loosely cover the vaccination site until the scab falls off in order to deter the vaccinee from touching the scab, to prevent inadvertent self-inoculation or inoculation of others, and to contain the scab so it is not lost.
 Preferably, a semi-permeable dressing should be placed over the gauze and not directly on the site; occlusive dressings should not be used.
 Dressings used to cover the site should be changed frequently to prevent accumulation of exudates and consequent maceration.
 Frequent dressing changes are particularly important for vaccinees who have close contact with children or people at high risk for vaccinia complications.

-Imvamune is administered as 0.5 mL subcutaneously (SC) using a two-dose schedule with a minimum interval of 28 days between doses.
-In cases of limited vaccine supply, Imvamune can also be administered using a fractional second dose (1/5th of SC dose) administered intradermally.
+SMV is administered as 0.5 mL subcutaneously (SC) using a 2-dose schedule with a minimum interval of 28 days between doses.

 VIG should be given intravenously through a dedicated infusion line at a rate of 2 mL/min; VIG is compatible with sodium chloride 0.9%.
 Parenteral products should be inspected visually for particulate matter and discoloration prior to administration; it should not be used if the solution is turbid.
 The vial should not be shaken as it may cause foaming.

 VIG should be administered at a dose of 6,000 units/kg as soon as symptoms appear and are judged to be due to a severe vaccinia-related complication.
-Two exceptions to this are vaccinia keratitis and encephalitis.
+Two (2) exceptions to this are vaccinia keratitis and encephalitis.
 VIG should not be given for vaccinia keratitis due to the potential of increased corneal scarring, and should not be given for encephalitis due to lack of efficacy.
 For other VIG-treated complications, consideration may be given to repeat dosing, depending on the severity of the symptoms and response to treatment; however, clinical data on repeat doses are lacking.
 The administration of an additional dose of 9,000 units/kg may be considered in the event that the person does not respond to the initial 6,000 units/kg dose.

 Post-vaccination counselling